-In this paper, we investigate the exceptional mass wasting episode triggered by the 19 September 2017, M_W 7.1 Puebla-Morelos intraslab earthquake along the eastern and western sides of Popocatépetl volcano.
-The seismic shaking mobilized pre-existing ash and pumice fall deposits producing hundreds of coseismic soil slips.
-The largest ones had a total volume of about 106 cubic meters and transformed into debris flows that traveled up to 7.7 km on the Western side of the volcanic edifice.
-This phenomenon, never studied before at Popocatépetl volcano, and probably unique on an active stratovolcano along a continental volcanic arc, has important implications for hazard assessment, as the actual hazard map only includes the impact of lahars related to volcanic activity (Martin Del Pozzo et al., 2017).
-In the following, we provide a general introduction to the geomorphology of Popocatépetl volcano and to its recent volcanic activity.
-Then, we describe the impact of the M_W 7.1 Puebla-Morelos earthquake on the volcano slopes in terms of ground vibrations and landslide activity.
-Finally, we reconstruct the transformation of the major landslides into long runout debris flows and we discuss the hazards implication for an active volcano.
+In this paper, we investigate the exceptional mass wasting episode triggered by the 19 September 2017 M_w 7.1 Puebla-Morelos intraslab earthquake along the eastern and western sides of Popocatépetl Volcano.
+The seismic shaking mobilized pre-existing ash and pumice-fall deposits, producing hundreds of co-seismic soil slips.
+The largest ones had a total volume of about 106 m3 and transformed into debris flows that traveled up to 7.7 km on the western side of the volcanic edifice.
+This phenomenon, never studied before at Popocatépetl Volcano and probably unique on an active stratovolcano along a continental volcanic arc, has important implications for hazard assessment, as the actual hazard map only includes the impact of lahars related to volcanic activity (Martin Del Pozzo et al., 2017).
+In the following, we provide a general introduction to the geomorphology of Popocatépetl Volcano and to its recent volcanic activity.
+Then, we describe the impact of the $M{\rm w}$ 7.1 Puebla-Morelos earthquake on the volcano slopes in terms of ground vibrations and landslide activity.
+Finally, we reconstruct the transformation of the major landslides into long-runout debris flows, and we discuss the hazard implication for an active volcano.